 what guidelines to put in place.
 If possible, employers should publish the results of their risk assessments on their website and we expect all businesses with over 50 employees to do so.

-Maintain 2 metres social distancing, wherever possible
+Maintain 2 metres (or 1 metre plus mitigation) social distancing, wherever possible

 Where people cannot be 2 metres apart, manage transmission risk